rafapm1999/CSpace_Pseint/README.md

 # CSpace_Pseint

+Introduction to programming.

 In this repository you can see all the exercises i done for learn programming logic with the program Pseint.